elastisys/compliantkubernetes/docs/adr/0029-expose-jaeger-ui.md

 - Bad, because we do not satisfy the customer need to easily access the UI
 - Bad, because we do not serve our customer needs.

 ### [option 3] - Expose Jaeger UI, but completely behind oauth2-proxy.
-Use config domain, groups, IP allowlisting and request logging for protecting it
+Configure domain, groups, IP allowlisting and request logging for protecting it

 ![Architecture Diagram](../img/adr/adr-0029-option3.png)